普拉格能源 (PLUG) 2023 Q1 法說會逐字稿

 • Operator

-• Thank you.
-Our next question comes from the line of Alex Kania of Wolf Research.
+• Our next question comes from the line of Alex Kania of Wolf Research.

 • Alexis Stephen Kania - Director